AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/http-destination.md

 ## Historical data backfill {#historical-data-backfill}

-When you add a new segment to an existing destination, or you create a new destination with a few segments, Experience Platform exports historical data to the destination.
-Profiles which qualified for the segment *before* the segment was added to the destination are exported to the destination.
+When you add a new segment to an existing destination, or when you create a new destination and map segments to it, Experience Platform exports historical data to the destination.
+Profiles which qualified for the segment *before* the segment was added to the destination are exported to the destination as part of the first data export to the destination.

 ## Exported data {#exported-data}